MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/ase-standard-deployment.md

 ### Application Gateway

 [Application Gateway pricing](https://azure.microsoft.com/pricing/details/application-gateway/) provides various pricing options for App Gateway.
 We are using the *Application Gateway Standard_v2 and WAF_v2 SKU*, that supports auto scaling and zone redundancy.
-Read [this article](https://docs.microsoft.com/azure/application-gateway/application-gateway-autoscaling-zone-redundant#pricing) to know more about the pricing model used for V2 SKU.
+Read [this article](https://docs.microsoft.com/azure/application-gateway/application-gateway-autoscaling-zone-redundant#pricing) to know more about the pricing model used for this SKU.

 ### Azure Cache for Redis

 [Azure Cache for Redis pricing](https://azure.microsoft.com/pricing/details/cache/) provides the various pricing options for this service.
 This architecture uses the *Premium SKU*, for the virtual network support.

-The following are pricing pages for other services:
+The following are pricing pages for other services used to lock down the ASE:

 - [Azure Firewall pricing](https://azure.microsoft.com/pricing/details/azure-firewall/)